 Overall, I’m trying to take it easier as I need to.
 I’ve been sleeping in a little later than usual til about 7:30-8:00 in the mornings for some extra rest.
 Extra rest is definitely one of my first trimester essentials!
 Also, I’m currently writing this from the couch because lounging just feels good when I’m a little tired.
 I’m proud of myself for learning to slow down & understand I’m already doing so much every day by growing a human!

 Let me know if you have any questions that I may have missed.
 I’m an open book throughout this entire process.
 It’s been so helpful for me to read others’ experiences or hear what helped them along the way, so I want to be a good resource to as many of you as I can by being open & honest!
-I hope you all enjoyed reading my first trimester recap & seeing some of my first trimester essentials.
+I hope you all enjoyed reading my first trimester recap!
+Check out some of my pregnancy essentials in my first trimester essentials, second trimester essentials, & third trimester essentials posts.
 XO